-The top five denial reasons given for both Latino and white purchase mortgage applicants in 2021 were debt-to-income (DTI) ratio, credit history, collateral, credit application incomplete, and other.
+The top five denial reasons given for both Latino and white purchase mortgage applicants in 2022 were debt-to-income (DTI) ratio, credit history, collateral, credit application incomplete, and other.
 Latino applicants were more likely to have their DTI ratio cited as the primary denial reason.

-Source: Home Mortgage Disclosure Act (HMDA), 2021.
+Source: Home Mortgage Disclosure Act (HMDA), 2022.

 Note: Figure shows the top five denial reasons for applications for owner-occupied purchase mortgages.
 Shares are derived from the total number of applications for which a denial reason was given.
 Other denial reasons not shown include unverifiable income, insufficient cash, employment history and mortgage reason denied.
+Not including applications withdrawn for incompleteness, withdrawn by the applicant or purchased.